 Python bootcamp assignments will involve simple practice problems to get you more familiar with Python, specifically numpy, matplotlib, and pandas.

-Afterwords, assignments will involve in-class kaggle competitions where students submit their model predictions on a custom arranged data set separate from lecture.
+Subsequent assignments will involve in-class kaggle competitions where students submit their model predictions on a custom arranged data set separate from lecture.
 This will give you a chance to apply what you have learned in class.
 These assignments should be done individually.

 Class Logistics: